FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/tracking-with-js.md

 ___
 **IMPORTANT**

-**This documentation is NOT a comprehensive FACT-Finder Tracking Documentation.
-Please refer to the [official FACT-Finder Documentation](https://doku.fact-finder.de/endoc/latest/fact-finder-integration/tracking-interface-integration) to read more about the tracking itself.**
+**This documentation is NOT a comprehensive FactFinder Tracking Documentation.
+Please refer to the [official FactFinder Documentation](https://doku.fact-finder.de/endoc/latest/fact-finder-integration/tracking-interface-integration) to read more about the tracking itself.**
 ___